FlatIO/api-client-ruby/README.md

 - **Type**: OAuth
 - **Flow**: accessCode
 - **Authorization URL**: https://flat.io/auth/oauth
 - **Scopes**:
   - account.public_profile: Provides access to the basic person&#39;s public profile.
 Education profiles may be anonymized with this scope, you can request the scope &#x60;education_profile&#x60; to access to the a basic education account profile.
   - account.education_profile: Provides access to the basic person&#39;s education profile and public organization information.
   - scores.readonly: Allows read-only access to all a user&#39;s scores.
 You won&#39;t need this scope to read public scores.
   - scores.social: Allow to post comments and like scores
   - scores: Full, permissive scope to access all of a user&#39;s scores.
+  - collections.readonly: Allow read-only access to a user&#39;s collections.
+  - collections.add_scores: Allow to add scores to a user&#39;s collections.
+  - collections: Full, permissive scope to access all of a user&#39;s collections.
   - edu.classes: Full, permissive scope to manage the classes.
   - edu.classes.readonly: Read-only access to the classes.
   - edu.assignments: Read-write access to the assignments and submissions.